Home ยป Recipes ยป Main Dish Recipes ยป Pork ยป Country Ham with Red Eye Gravy

 • Add the ham and cook briefly until the fat is cooked through and the ham has reached a surface temperature of 160 degrees (or follow the package directions for cooking).

 • Remove the ham from the skillet and set aside.
+Keep the skillet over medium-high heat.

 • Mix the coffee, water and cornstarch together and pour into the pan.

-• Serve over plain or cheese grits, split biscuits or over the cooked ham.
+• Serve over plain or cheese grits, split biscuits, or over the cooked ham.

 Notes